 Then dice up a stick of cold, unsalted butter, and scatter it over the flour.

-Pulse the machine 10-20 times, just to break up the butter.
+Pulse the machine a few times, just to break up the butter.

-Or, freeze it, baby.
+Or, freeze the dough.
 Frozen Pate Brisee will remain viable for about 3 months.

 Fold the dough into quarters…

-This next step is critical: Freeze the shell for at least 30 minutes.
+This next step is critical: Freeze the shell for 30 minutes.

-Meanwhile, set the oven rack at the center position, and preheat the oven to 400°F.
+Meanwhile, center the oven rack, and preheat the oven to 400°F.

 At this point you’re probably wondering why you can’t simply use a store-bought, ready-made crust for your tarts.